cammysoh/CommentClassification/README.md

 Check out our project [presentation slides](https://www.slideshare.net/CammySoh/toxic-comment-classification-using-neural-network-and-machine-learning "AML Project Presentation") and [full report](https://github.com/cammysoh/Toxic-Comment-Classifier/blob/master/Applied%20Machine%20Learning_Project%20Report.pdf "AML Project Report") for more details.

 ## Contributors
-This project is done during my **Applied Machine Learning** course in [SMU MITB](https://sis.smu.edu.sg/master-it-business/analytics-track/curriculum) with (add link to linkedIn account) Ayushi Jaiswal, Milouni Desai and Teo Yaling from Aug to Dec 2019.
+This project is done during my **Applied Machine Learning** course in [SMU MITB](https://sis.smu.edu.sg/master-it-business/analytics-track/curriculum) with (add link to linkedIn account) [Ayushi Jaiswal](https://www.linkedin.com/in/ayushijaiswal/), [Milouni Desai](https://www.linkedin.com/in/milouni-desai/) and [Teo Yaling](https://www.linkedin.com/in/yalingt/) from Aug to Dec 2019.

-**If you like this project, do check out my other projects here(add link to github) or connect with me on [LinkedIn](https://linkedin.com/in/cammy-soh-hui-shan).
+**If you like this project, do check out my other projects [here](https://github.com/cammysoh) or connect with me on [LinkedIn](https://linkedin.com/in/cammy-soh-hui-shan).
 Cheers!**